Carry On (novel): Sequels

 A sequel, titled Wayward Son, was announced on June 3, 2018.
 Though originally scheduled to be released in 2020, Rowell posted a new promotional image on various social media platforms on November 7, 2018, with a new release year of 2019.
 It was later confirmed that Wayward Son would be available for purchase on September 24, 2019.

 On October 1, 2020, Any Way the Wind Blows, the third and final book in the Simon Snow series, was announced.
 It was released on July 6, 2021.

 Reception

 The critical reception for the book has been mostly positive.
 The New York Times Book Review said: "Rowell imbues her magic with awe and spectacle.
 It's a powerful, politically minded allegory about sexual, ethnic and class identity - with a heady shot of teenage lust."
 Writing for NPR, Amal El-Mohtar called it the best Harry Potter fan fiction she'd ever read while also praising it as being wildly fun, deliciously readable, immersive and compulsive as a stand-alone book separated from its context.
 Slate said "Carry On makes a case for fan fiction’s literary legitimacy.
 It’s not easy to mimic, deconstruct, and remix the elements of a magical world in the way Rowell has here."

+The audiobook, narrated by Euan Morton, received an AudioFile Earphones Award in 2015.